2020 is a year for waking up.

 With everything unravelling in the US, I’m re-navigating my role in perpetuating the systemic injustices of the world.

-As a woman of Chinese and Irish heritage, born and raised in Hong Kong, I've personally benefited from the colonial systems that white privilege has afforded me.
-And I'm being reminded of how important it is to actively do the work to do my my part.
+As a woman of Chinese and Irish heritage, born and raised in Hong Kong, I’ve personally benefited from the colonial systems that white privilege has afforded me.

 These times are calling us to just wake up and question how are we living, leading, loving and working as well as how are we relating to each other.